-If you haven’t figured out by now, musical theater is a difficult art to master.
+If you haven’t figured out by now, Musical Theater Audition is a difficult art to master.
 It’s acting, speaking, singing, and dancing all in one.
 You’ll have to be a triple or quadruple threat to secure yourself a sure spot as the competition is quite tight!
 There are hundreds or thousands of naturally born performers competing for limited roles, and watching them breeze through auditions can be a blow to your self-confidence.
 Fortunately, there are pieces of advice you can use to help you land the role you’ve always wanted.

 It is highly important to prepare, do your best, and leave the audition room with impressed casting directors.
 Who knows?
 The audition you are going to might just be your ticket to Broadway success.
 To ace that upcoming musical theater audition, here are tips that are worth keeping in mind.